Shubhamorigin/Aeglis-Intelligence/README.md

 ## Summary

-Aeglis Backend is a full-stack security analysis application for detecting risky content across text, URLs, files, and endpoints.
+Aeglis Intelligence is a full-stack security analysis application for detecting risky content across text, URLs, files, and endpoints.
 It is designed for both consumer apps and developer integrations and includes API protection, billing, webhook delivery, and secure storage workflows.

 For local development, the main tasks are: